 Such management – balancing appropriate levels of results-orientation with understanding of employee needs – is neither easy nor unattainable.

-It’s also the thread from which the cloth of day-to-day productivity gains are made.
+It’s also the thread from which the cloth of day-to-day productivity gains is made.